Skip to main content

 Note how Restify requires us to use server.server when requiring socket.io.

-The above code may look complex; however, it is a straightforward implementation.
-The required products file contains an array of objects which represent some data.
-On the first connection to the server we send data to the requester as well as making sure that we store the socket in a JavaScript Set:
+The products file contains an array of objects representing some data.
+On the first connection we send that data to the requester and stash the socket in a JavaScript Set:

 io.on('connection', (socket) => {